floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 * `.kibana_security_solution`
 * `.kibana_alerting_cases.`

 When an HTTP request with header `sgtenant` or `sg_tenant` or proper query parameter is sent to Elasticsearch, the Search Guard imposes additional filtering on saved objects.
 Thus, saved objects that only belong to the tenant specified in the header (or query parameter) are processed.
-Therefore, when multitenancy is enabled, the user authorized to use Kibana should not have assigned any permissions related to the above indices.
-Such index permissions allow users to circumvent checks imposed by the multitenancy module.
+Therefore, when Multi-Tenancy is enabled, the user authorized to use Kibana should not have assigned any permissions related to the above indices.
+Such index permissions allow users to circumvent checks imposed by the Multi-Tenancy module.
 An example of the role which grants such permission to users is `SGS_KIBANA_USER_NO_MT`.
-Thus, users should not be assigned the role in environments where multitenancy is enabled.
-Furthermore, the Search Guard removes a part of the saved object ID related to multitenancy before returning responses.
+Thus, users should not be assigned the role in environments where Multi-Tenancy is enabled.
+Furthermore, the Search Guard removes a part of the saved object ID related to Multi-Tenancy before returning responses.
 On the other hand, the attribute `sg_tenant` is not removed from responses.

 Search Guard treats the global tenant exceptionally.
 The tenant's saved object IDs are not extended, and the attribute `sg _tenant` is not added.